 The following comments are made in connection with Sophie Calle’s Take Care of Yourself, which she initially presented in the French pavilion of the 2007 Venice Biennale, but has since been exhibited throughout the world and published as a book.
 Some installation images from the series can be seen here (1)

-I had the opportunity to see this work in Barcelona in 2015 as part of a restrospective exhibition organised by La Virreina Image Center (link).
-The work derives from a personal experience of the artist: a break up letter that she received from a boyfriend which ended in the phrase “take care of yourself” (hence the title).
-Calle was startled by the contents of the letter, and pehaps by the unexpected way of the break-up, and decided to send copies of it to various other women of various professions and ages, for their own analisys.
+I had the opportunity to see this work in Barcelona in 2015 as part of a retrospective exhibition organised by La Virreina Image Center (link).
+The work derives from a personal experience of the artist: a break up letter that she received from a boyfriend which ended with the phrase “take care of yourself” (from where the title comes).
+Calle was startled by the contents of the letter, and perhaps by the unexpected way of the break-up, and decided to send copies of it to other women of various professions and ages, for their own analysis.
 The work exhibited primarily includes the analysis of the letter received back from each of the collaborating women, together with allegoric pictures and videos, most of which I presume were taken by Calle herself.

 Like many other series by Calle, Take Care of Yourself draws heavily on the artist personal experiences.
-She does not seem to care much about the consequences of this exposure, which in some cases could be considered as a little bit vouyeuristic, a bit too intrusive.
-In this case, however, the short end of the stick seems to have gone to the boyfriend who wrote the break-up letter, who in many cases is disparraged or heavily critizised by the various collaborators whom Calle sent the letter to.
+She does not seem to care much about the consequences of this exposure, which in some cases could be considered as a little bit voyeuristic, a bit too intrusive.
+In this case, however, the short end of the stick seems to have gone to the boyfriend who wrote the break-up letter, who in many cases is disparaged or heavily criticised by the various collaborators whom Calle sent the letter to.